sparkflows/sparkflows-docs/docs/installation/authentication/database-authentication.rst

 Fire Insights can authenticate the user against its own database.

-User's password are stored encrypted.
+Users' passwords are encrypted and stored.

 This is the default authentication mechanism of Fire Insights.
 Users created in Fire are stored in the database.